NguyenKhaiHoan/hnk_fullstack_cinequest_movie_booking_app/README.md

 This will launch the CineQuest app on your connected device or emulator.

-5. Using MySQL in Docker
+5. Deploy backend in Docker

-- Pull Docker MySQL image (version: 8.0.40-debian)
+- Pull Docker MySQL Image (version: 8.0.40-debian)

+Open your terminal and run the following command to pull the MySQL Docker image:

 ```bash
 docker pull mysql:8.0.40-debian